embroider-build/embroider/PORTING-ADDONS-TO-V2.md

 This is a guide for addon authors who want to publish their addon in **v2 format**.

 > The actual V2 Format RFC only cares what format you **publish** to NPM.
 It doesn't necessarily care about your **authoring** format or toolchain.
-But in this guide we are picking good defaults, and we hope to polish this experience until it's ready to become a new RFC as the default new Ember Addon authoring blueprint.
+But in this guide, we are picking good defaults, and we hope to polish this experience until it's ready to become a new RFC as the default new Ember Addon authoring blueprint.

 ## What Addons should and should not be converted to V2?

-The best candidates to convert to V2 are addons that provide only runtime features, like components, helpers, modifiers, and services.
+The best candidates to convert to V2 are addons that provide only run-time features, like components, helpers, modifiers, and services.
 That kind of addon should definitely port to V2.

 In contrast, addons that are primarily an extension to the build system (like `ember-cli-sass` or `ember-cli-typescript`) are not good candidates to be V2 addons, at least at present.
 As V1 addons, they will continue to work through `@embroider/compat` even for apps with Embroider.

-If your addon is a mix of both build-time and run-time features, consider trying to replace the build-time features with `@embroider/macros`.
+If your addon is a mix of both build-time and run-time features, consider replacing the build-time features with `@embroider/macros`.
 This would let you drop all your custom build-time code and port to V2.
 Alternatively, if you really need build customizations, you can provide users instructions and utilities (like a webpack rule or plugin) to add those customizations to their Embroider build.
 We do _not_ let V2 addons automatically manipulate the app's build pipeline.
 Thar be dragons.

 ## Monorepo Organization

 Traditionally, an Ember addon is a single NPM package that combines both the actual addon code _and_ a "dummy" app for hosting tests and docs.
 This was [problematic for several reasons](https://github.com/ember-cli/rfcs/issues/119).
-V2 addons instead require clean separation between addon and app, so you're going to be working with more than one distinct NPM package: one for the addon, one for the test-app, and optionally one for a documentation site.
+V2 addons instead require clean separation between addon and app, so you're going to be working with more than one distinct NPM package: one for the addon, one for the test-app, and optionally one for the documentation site.

 Our recommended way to manage these multiple packages is using a monorepo, via Yarn Workspaces or NPM Workspaces.
 The example in this guide assumes a Yarn Workspaces monorepo.